Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 in that order.

 Werner posed the question ("pro-posed the question" works just as well) "Where is your word when it comes time for you to keep your word?".
 And if you've never looked at it / never asked that question before, maybe a good place to start is with another, earlier question (if you will) which is this: "Where is your word when you give your word?".
-So you've given your word, and now it's time to keep your word, and where is your word now?
+So you've given your word.
+Now it's time to keep your word.
+Where is your word now?
+Where exactly?

 One answer to the latter question is so blindingly obvious, so god-damned simple that it could be missed entirely.
-When I give my word, my word shows up in my speaking ie in my language, and therefore literally in ... my ... mouth.
-Werner has articulated it often in what seems to be an unusually-phrased adage, "Transformation shows up in my mouth.".
-You could spend a lot time arguing about it before discovering that's perfectly, elegantly, brilliantly true.
+When I give my word, my word shows up in my language ie in my speaking, and therefore (literally) in ... my ... mouth.
+Werner recreates this often in what sounds like a very unusually-phrased adage, "Transformation shows up in my mouth.".
+You could spend a lot time debating that, before discovering that it's perfectly, elegantly, brilliantly true.

 I don't have the answer to Werner's question "Where is your word when it comes time for you to keep your word?".
-I may have an answer to it.
-Maybe I even have more than one "an" answer to it.
-But I certainly don't have the answer to it - like my answer is not only the answer but like it's the right one (as if there even is such a thing as the right answer).
-So anything I say here reflects my inquiry into it, rather than my conclusion from drawn it.
+I may have an answer for it.
+Maybe I even have more than one "an" answer for it.
+But I certainly don't have the answer to it - as if my answer is not only the answer but as if it's the right one (as if there even is such a thing as the right answer).
+Anything I say here is my inquiry into it, rather than my final conclusions drawn from it.

 Postscript: